Venafi/firefly-playground/docs/ei-quick-start.md

 The CyberArk enterprise components for Kubernetes are made avaialble to customers via a private OCI (`registry.venafi.cloud`) repository.
 Access to this repository is provided via the CyberArk Certificate Manager control plane.
 An OCI credential can be created within the control plane UI or using the Venafi command line `venctl`.

-## Step 1. - Enable access to the private CyberArk OCI registry

 ??? abstract "Step 1.
 Enable access to the private CyberArk OCI registry"

     a.
 Create the credential